martincooper/scala-datatable/README.md

 ## Row / Data Filtering
 Access to the underlying data in the table the DataRow object can be used.
-This allows either typed or untyped access depending if type info is known as design time.
+This allows either typed or untyped access depending if type info is known at design time.
 The DataTable object implements IndexSeq[DataRow] so supports the standard filter, map operations etc. To filter a table this can be done as follows...

 ```scala